Coconut oil is an edible oil produced by pressing fresh or dried coconut meat.

 5. Coconut cream tropical smoothie

 Take half a cup each of frozen mango, pineapple, and papaya.
 Add one-third cup coconut cream or coconut kefir to this.
 You can also add to other fertility-boosting superfoods such as maca, spirulina, or flaxseed oil.
-We suggest you try and use organic ingredients as far as possible.
+We suggest you try and use organic ingredients as much as possible.

 6. Coconut kefir